 3. Eat a variety of foods

 We know that the brain craves variety.
-Don’t find a way to make a homemade version of the crunchy/creamy contrast of an Oreo cookie.
 Make a healthy snack that has the same appeal to your brain.
 A crunchy carrot dipped in creamy hummus can provide the same sensation to your brain and you will enjoy it just as much.

 4. Experiment with spices and flavors